Pedigree Generation Service

 - Individuals Plotted - No. of individuals that were rendered in the PDF report for the family

-- Duplicate Individuals - The Pedigree service may plot the same individual multiple times, if it is not possible to plot the pedigree in an easy to understand format
+- Duplicated Individuals - The Pedigree service may plot the same individual multiple times, if it is not possible to plot the pedigree in an easy to understand format

 - Dummy Individuals - The Pedigree service may add dummy individuals, to incomplete pedigrees.
 Example: If the input only contains information for one parent, and a child, the service would add a dummy individual to representing the missing parent

-- Log File - Links to any logs generated during the process of plotting the pedigree.
-The logs can
+- *Log File - Logs generated during the process of plotting the pedigree.
+The logs can contain

-- Warnings such as unconnected individual (An individual identified as part of a family, but with no relationships specified to other family member, in the input
+- Warnings such as unconnected individual (An individual identified as part of a family, but with no relationships specified to other family members

-- Errors such as where the service is unable to identify the family's founding members
+- Errors where the service is unable to identify the family's founding members

 The table may show some records in marked in red, indicating a possible issue with the data.
 Such issues are detected due to inconsistency between the no. of individual in input, and no. of individual plotted.
 Duplicate individuals, and dummy individuals are also accounted for when detecting these inconsistencies.